 For Teams

 Hiring workflows create a lot of manual coordination and broken handoffs.
-IdeaHunter helps founders turn recruiting pain into clearer workflow research and stronger market wedges.
+IdeaHunter helps builders turn recruiting pain into clearer workflow research and stronger market wedges.

 Recruiting workflows are full of coordination pain